seacevedo/texas_claims_billing/README.md

 ## dbt Implementation

-We now describe the resulting dbt implementation, which shows in detail how we implemented our components in our Data Warehouse Layers.
+We now describe the resulting dbt implementation, and outline in detail how we implemented our components in our Data Warehouse Layers.
 The following figure gives an overview of the Lineage graph.

 ![alt_text](https://github.com/seacevedo/texas_claims_billing/blob/main/assets/dbt_lineage_graph.png)